taoshidev/proprietary-trading-network/docs/miner.md

 7. Validators wait for you to send in signals to close out positions (FLAT)
 8. Validators set weights based on miner returns every 5 minutes based on portfolio performance with both open and closed positions.

-Please keep in mind that only one order can be submitted per minute per trade pair.
-This limitation may interfere with certain HFT strategies.
-We suggest verifying your miner on testnet before running on mainnet.

 When getting set up, we recommend running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` locally to verify that order signals can be created and parsed correctly.

 After that, we suggest running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` in conjunction with `neurons/miner.py` on testnet.
 Inspect the log outputs to ensure that validators receive your orders.
 Ensure you are on your intended enviornment add the appropriate testnet flags.